 While you are in St Kilda, make sure you go to Acland Street which is famous for delicious cakes and pastries.
 There are also some great boutique stores here as well.

-There are some great little playgrounds along St Kilda Beach and of course if it is warm enough you can take the kids swimming.
+There are some great little playgrounds along St Kilda Beach and if it is warm enough you can take the kids swimming.

 At night, just after sunset, make your way down the end of the iconic St Kila Pier to watch the St Kilda penguins return home after a big day of feeding in the ocean.
 There are rangers on hand to protect these little guys and answer any of your questions.